 Get ready to see Venice through the eyes of a local Italian.
 Your guide will show you canals, an extraordinary basilica, and a staircase shaped like a snail.
 It’s only day three so you definitely haven’t had enough pasta yet.
 Eat more pasta.

 - Travel from mainland Venice to the island, catching sight of St. Mark's Basilica, plenty of gondolas, and the spectacular Venetian skyline.
-(Crowds and schedule permitting the group will enter the basilica.
-If not, you’ll have the option to enter in your free time)

 - See several historic churches and lose yourself in the narrow streets of Venice.